 Recall that internal validity is the extent to which the design of a study supports the conclusion that changes in the independent variable caused any observed differences in the dependent variable.
-Figure 6.1 shows how experimental, quasi-experimental, and non-experimental (correlational) research vary in terms of internal validity.
-Experimental research tends to be highest in internal validity because the use of manipulation (of the independent variable) and control (of extraneous variables) help to rule out alternative explanations for the observed relationships.
+Figure 7.1 shows how experimental, quasi-experimental, and correlational research vary in terms of internal validity.
+Experimental research tends to be highest because it addresses the directionality and third-variable problems through manipulation and the control of extraneous variables through random assignment.
 If the average score on the dependent variable in an experiment differs across conditions, it is quite likely that the independent variable is responsible for that difference.
-Non-experimental (correlational) research is lowest in internal validity because these designs fail to use manipulation or control.
-Quasi-experimental research (which will be described in more detail in a subsequent chapter) falls in the middle because it contains some, but not all, of the features of a true experiment.
-For instance, it may fail to use random assignment to assign participants to groups or fail to use counterbalancing to control for potential order effects.
-Imagine, for example, that a researcher finds two similar schools, starts an anti-bullying program in one, and then finds fewer bullying incidents in that "treatment school" than in the "control school."
-While a comparison is being made with a control condition, the inability to randomly assign children to schools could still mean that students in the treatment school differed from students in the control school in some other way that could explain the difference in bullying (e.g., there may be a selection effect).
+Correlational research is lowest because it fails to address either problem.
+If the average score on the dependent variable differs across levels of the independent variable, it could be that the independent variable is responsible, but there are other interpretations.
+In some situations, the direction of causality could be reversed.
+In others, there could be a third variable that is causing differences in both the independent and dependent variables.
+Quasi-experimental research is in the middle because the manipulation of the independent variable addresses some problems, but the lack of random assignment and experimental control fails to address others.
+Imagine, for example, that a researcher finds two similar schools, starts an antibullying program in one, and then finds fewer bullying incidents in that "treatment school" than in the "control school."
+There is no directionality problem because clearly the number of bullying incidents did not determine which school got the program.
+However, the lack of random assignment of children to schools could still mean that students in the treatment school differed from students in the control school in some other way that could explain the difference in bullying.